Skip to content

 Brilliantly.
 The Puma’s built on the excellent Fiesta platform, so it inherits that car’s sense of fun in corners.
 The steering is fast to respond to your inputs, and you get a great sense of grip from the front tyres – in short, the Puma encourages you to attack twisty roads in a way no other small family SUV does.

-The Puma ST is a different story.
+The Puma ST is on another level.
 The suspension is firm enough to jiggle you in the seat, but the trade-off is hooligan handling and the ability to tighten your cornering line by lifting off the throttle in a corner before using all 200hp to storm down the next straight.
 It’s not quite as agile and playful as a Fiesta ST, but it’s a compelling performance car all the same.

 Is the Ford Puma comfortable?